obinnaonyema/DAIL-SQL/README.md

 ## Overview

 To provide a systematical and in-depth understanding of Text-to-SQL prompt engineering, we empirically evaluate several strategies from prior studies.
-First, we compare several typical question representations in zero-shot scenario with different LLMs, and identify their pros and cons.
+First, the authors compare several typical question representations in zero-shot scenario with different LLMs, and identify their pros and cons.
-After that, we investigate example selection and organization strategies in few-shot scenario.
+After that, the authors investigate example selection and organization strategies in few-shot scenario.
-For example selection, we compare different selection strategies and further verify the hypothesis that LLMs learn from the mappings between question and SQL skeleton.
+For example selection, the authors compare different selection strategies and further verify the hypothesis that LLMs learn from the mappings between question and SQL skeleton.
-Regarding example organization, we explore the option of displaying full information, solely SQL queries or question-SQL pair.
+Regarding example organization, they explore the option of displaying full information, solely SQL queries or question-SQL pair.

-Last but not least, our integrated solution, named DAIL-SQL, refreshes the Spider leaderboard with 86.6% execution accuracy, and wins the first place.
+Last but not least, their integrated solution, named DAIL-SQL, refreshes the Spider leaderboard with 86.6% execution accuracy, and wins the first place.
 Compared with previous solutions, DAIL-SQL encodes structure knowledge as SQL statements, selects examples based on their skeleton similarities and removes cross-domain knowledge from examples for token efficiency.

 ## Environment Setup